Purpose of the Services Academies programme

 • Prepare students to transition into tertiary education, vocational training or employment.

-• Improve student attendance at school.
+• Support student attendance at school.

 It is expected that students enrolled in the Services Academies’ programme will achieve the following outcome(s):

-• an NCEA level 2 or higher qualification
+• attain NCEA level 2 or higher

 • remain in secondary school education or transition to tertiary education, vocational training or employment